HISTORY & PRESERVATION

 A large collection of rollingstock from the branchline era has been secured.
 An unequaled array of 4 wheeled goods trucks along with goods and passenger brake vans and a selection of wooden bodied passenger carriages are now resident on the line.

-Additions to the locomotive stock include steam locomotive D3 646, obtained from static display at Maryborough, diesel-electric T 333 and F 212 & Y133 on Lease from Seymour Heritage Rail Centre.
+Additions to the locomotive stock include steam locomotive D3 646, obtained from static display at Maryborough, diesel-electric T 333 and F 212.
+Locomotive Y133 is on Lease from the Seymour Heritage Rail Centre.

 Steam Locomotive J549 was one of the last steam locomotives in main line service.
 It was returned to service on the VGR in 1992.
 A varying array of both VGR owned and leased engines are available for service on our various services and works train duties.
 See Stock Register for more details.